Chapter in this post:

 In the foreground of the photo you can see the small plastic nose, which is a bit annoying here and there when typing - my only criticism of the UAG cover.

-What takes away a bit of the fun of typing with the UAG case are the small plastic tabs that click into place around the case to fix the case to the MacBook.
-This is not a problem with all noses, but on the lower area of the palm rests to the right and left of the trackpad, they cause irritation for me from time to time, because I feel them while typing.
-The noses are very small and hardly protrude, but the sensitive skin on the heels of the hands "notices" them.
-Here I would have liked to have placed them further in the middle.
-Then the chance of putting your hands on it would be less.
+What takes away some of the fun of typing with the UAG case are the small plastic lugs that click around the case to fix the case to the MacBook.
+This is not a problem with all noses, but in the lower area near the palm rests to the right and left of the trackpad, they always cause irritation for me because I can feel them when typing.
+The noses are very small and hardly protrude, but the sensitive skin on the palms of the hands still "notices" them.
+Here I would have wished that they were placed further in the middle.
+Then there would be less chance of putting your hands on it.

 If someone really cares, you can file these noses away with a file, as there is still a longer nose in the middle below the trackpad that holds the case in place.
 But be careful: after filing, there is no guarantee and no exchange.